 Types of Attendance Absences

 - Chronic Absences (18+ days): Missing just one day every two weeks can add up to 18 days in a year.
-Excused and unexcused absences represent lost time in the classroom and lost opportunities to lear.
+Excused and unexcused absences represent lost time in the classroom and lost opportunities to learn.

 - Warning (10-17 days): Students who are absent an average of 15 days a year miss a year’s worth of school before their senior year.
 When students miss a day of school it actually puts them two days behind their classmates.